google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 title: "Create Your Content and Structure"
 description: "Content is the most important aspect of any site.
 In this guide, we will show you can quickly plan to build your first multi-screen site."
 introduction: "Content is the most important aspect of any site.
-In this guide, we will show you can quickly plan to build your first multi-screen site."
+So let’s design for the content and not let the design dictate the content.
+In this guide, we identify the content we need first, create a page structure based on this content, and then present the page in a simple linear layout that works well on narrow and wide viewports."
 notes:
   styling:
     - Styling will come later